vik-ma/Price-Performance-Scraper/README.md

 The application is currently deployed.
 However, since the project started, it has become impossible to perform price scraping if the back-end is hosted at a data center.
 Without either self-hosting the back-end from a residential IP-address, or using a residential proxy service, it is no longer possible to perform real-time price scrapes using the website.

-Everything else on both the front-end and back-end still works. **In the Demo Deployment, real-time Price Scraping is mocked.** When a Price Scrape is started, instead of performing a Price Scrape, the back-end will just wait for a few seconds, and then return a random completed Price Scrape of the same Benchmark Type from the database.
+Everything else on both the front-end and back-end still works. **In the Demo Deployment, real-time Price Scraping is simulated.** When a Price Scrape is started, instead of performing a Price Scrape, the back-end will just wait for a few seconds, and then return a random completed Price Scrape of the same Benchmark Type from the database.

 The back-end still works like it should when you run it on localhost.
 If you want to set up the application on your localhost, follow the guide in the **[Set Up Application On Localhost](#set-up-application-on-localhost)** section.